underscoreio/underscoreio/src/html/_courses/essential-slick.md

 This book is an Early Access edition, and covers Slick 2.1.

-As a early access customer you will receive a free copy of the final text when it is released, plus free lifetime updates thereafter.
+As a early access customer you will receive a free copy of the final text when it is released, plus free lifetime updates thereafter. **Updates will include Slick 3.0**

 ## Prerequisites